Superintegrability and choreographic obstructions in dihedral $n$-body Hamiltonian systems: -invariant Hamiltonian and the phase-matching criterion

-This separates three regimes.
-If commensurability fails, the motion is not periodic and choreography is excluded.
-If commensurability holds but \eqref{eq:phase-matching} fails for at least one active sector, the periodic solution is not $C_n$--equivariant and hence cannot be a choreography.
-If~\eqref{eq:phase-matching} holds in all active sectors, the solution is $C_n$--equivariant; one must then inspect the active sector content.
-A single effective sector (or an exact degeneracy collapsing several sectors) can yield a single--trace choreography, whereas generic simultaneous excitation of inequivalent sectors produces multi--trace motion, possibly organizing into \emph{choreographic fragmentation}.
+This leads to three regimes.
+If commensurability fails, the motion is nonperiodic and choreography is excluded.
+If commensurability holds but Eq.~(\ref{eq:phase-matching}) fails in some active sector, the motion is periodic but not fully $C_n$-equivariant, hence not a choreography.
+If Eq.~(\ref{eq:phase-matching}) holds in all active sectors, the motion is fully $C_n$-equivariant and, by Corollary~\ref{cor:equiv_implies_chor}, is a genuine single-trace choreography of the full configuration.

-\begin{proposition}[Generic obstruction to single--trace under multi-sector excitation] Let $\mathbf r(t)$ be a $T$-periodic solution exciting at least two inequivalent Fourier sectors $\ell_1\neq \ell_2$.
-Assume their components are independent, i.e.\ no exact spectral degeneracy merges them into a single effective sector.
-Then the single-trace choreography property imposes additional algebraic constraints on the relative amplitudes and phases of the active sectors.
-Consequently, within the family of multi-sector $T$-periodic solutions (with the same active sector set), the single-trace solutions form a proper subset of codimension $\ge 1$; hence multi-trace motion is generic. \end{proposition}
+The complementary cases—failure of Eq.~(\ref{eq:phase-matching}) or restriction to reduced one-sided families, ans\"atze, or proper invariant subspaces—are where the multi-sector geometry becomes richer: periodic resonant motions may remain multi-trace and organize into choreographic fragmentation.
+The next proposition makes this generic obstruction precise by showing that, once several inequivalent active sectors are present, single-trace choreography becomes exceptional rather than typical.

-\begin{proof} Write $\mathbf r(t)=\mathbf r_{\ell_1}(t)+\mathbf r_{\ell_2}(t)+\cdots$.
-A single-trace choreography requires that all particle trajectories be obtained from one curve by the common time shift $T/n$, which forces compatibility of the sector contributions under this shift.
-For inequivalent sectors with independent eigenspaces, the associated amplitude/phase data are independent, so this compatibility yields nontrivial algebraic relations among them.
-These relations cut out a proper subset (codimension $\ge 1$) of the multi-sector periodic family, so generic multi-sector excitation produces distinct traces. \end{proof}
+\begin{proposition}[Generic obstruction to full $C_n$-equivariance in nondegenerate multi-sector periodic families] Assume $n\ge 6$, and let $\{R_\lambda(t)\}_{\lambda\in M}$ be a real-analytic family of $T(\lambda)$-periodic solutions of the quadratic $D_n$-invariant system, parametrized by a real-analytic manifold $M$.
+Suppose that, throughout the family, the active sectors are non-self-conjugate and admit the one-sided form